AliSoftware/alisoftware.github.io/_drafts/thinking-in-swift-2.md

 categories: swift
 ---

-In [part 1 of this article](/swift/2015/09/06/thinking-in-swift-1), we saw how to avoid force-unwrapping optionals, save ponies 🐴 and avoid crashes by doing so.
+In [part 1 of this article series](/swift/2015/09/06/thinking-in-swift-1), we saw how to avoid force-unwrapping optionals, save ponies 🐴 and avoid crashes by doing so.
 In this part 2, we'll refine our Swift code to make it smaller and Swift-er, using `map` and `flatMap`.

+> Today's article will talk about `map` and `flatMap`

 ## Previously, in Thinking in Swift[^tvshow-intro]

 [^tvshow-intro]: insert opening credits of some bad*ss TV Show here.

-If you haven't read [part 1 of this article](/swift/2015/09/06/thinking-in-swift-1), you should start with that first.
+Ok, so, back to Part 2.
 As a reminder, here is the code as we left it the last time:

 ```
 class ListItem {